Skip to Main Content

 Who should get a bank business loan?

 Borrowers who are more established may want to seek out small business bank loans.
-Since traditional banks have more stringent requirements, a business that has been operating for two years, has a track record of fairly high annual revenue and a more established credit score may want to consider the bank route.
+Since traditional banks have more stringent requirements, a business that has been operating for two years, a track record of fairly high annual revenue and a more established credit score may want to consider the bank route.

 Banks aren’t a good place to look if you are just starting a business or have bad credit.
 It’s always a good idea to check with a bank to see if they will work with high-risk borrowers.
 But startup business owners and borrowers with fair or bad credit or lower revenue should be prepared to look into online lenders, which have a track record of providing funds when traditional banks won’t.
 Businesses in high-risk industries might also have a harder time getting a bank loan.
 High-risk industries might include construction, alcohol, medical services, transportation or insurance.